Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 CIAM is well positioned to help brands grow for four key reasons.

+2. Frictionless experiences.
 The move toward passworldless authentication will continue.
-Smart CIAM solutions know how to offer the right authentication based on risk and customer preference, whether it’s biometric, push notification, an email magic link, or other method.
-This will help improve conversion rates while reducing security concerns that come with passwords.
+Advanced CIAM solutions know how to offer the right authentication based on risk and customer preference, whether it’s biometric, push notification, an email magic link, or other method.
+This helps boost conversion rates while reducing security concerns that come with passwords.

-At some point (hopefully soon), the pandemic will recede, and consumers will return to their previous globe-trotting ways.
-When they do, brands won’t want to risk losing customers because of a fragmented experience across regions.
-With CIAM, they can ensure seamless and secure account access no matter where customers travel.
+3. Global scalability.
+Brands can’t risk losing customers because of a fragmented experience across regions.
+With CIAM, they can ensure seamless and secure account access no matter where customers are.

-After COVID, customers now expect buy-online-pickup-in-store (BOPIS) service, and a single transaction history, no matter if purchases were made in-store or online.
-And they expect relevant product recommendations when they want them.
+4. The rise of omnichannel.
+After COVID, customers expect seamless experiences, no matter if purchases are made in-store or online.
+And they expect relevant product recommendations.
 A brand’s ability to deliver hinges on its understanding of who customers are at each touchpoint and its ability to move customer data to relevant engagement systems in real time.
 With CIAM, brands can achieve both goals.

 According to Aberdeen Strategy and Research, integrating CIAM into the digital customer experience has a cumulative impact that results in higher total revenue and higher lifetime value per customer.